lmweber/snp-dmx-cancer/README.md

 Scripts for additional steps outside the main workflow.

 - [alternative](alternative/): scripts for alternative tools that were not used in the main workflow (see below)
-- [demuxlet](demuxlet/): scripts to run demuxlet (instead of Vireo)
-- [scenarios](scenarios/): scripts to generate results for each scenario (dataset, percent doublets, genotype tool, demultiplexing tool, etc) shown in the figures in our paper
+- [benchmarking](benchmarking/): scripts to generate results for each benchmarking scenario (dataset, percent doublets, genotype tool, demultiplexing tool, etc) shown in the figures in our paper
 - [download_EGA/](download_EGA/): script to download files for lung adenocarcinoma dataset from European Genome-phenome Archive (EGA)
 - [evaluations/](evaluations/): R scripts for performance evaluations
 - [filter_vcf/](filter_vcf/): to do